bulldozer2003/CsvImport/README.md

 Note: Currently, to update the collection, the item type, the public and featured parameters, and the tags, the standard Omeka "Modify" button should be used.
 To attach a file to an item, you need to use the column name `file`.
+* `test_collection_create.csv`: add an item into a new collection.
+A created collection is not removed if an error occurs during import.
+Parameters are "Mixed records", `tabulation` as column delimiter and no enclosure.
+* `test_collection_update.csv`: update metadata of a collection.
+Parameters are the same as in the previous file, except format.
 * `test_extra_data.csv`: show import of extra data that are not managed as elements, but as data in a specific table.
 The mechanism processes data as post, so it can uses the default hooks, specially "after_save_item".
 To try this test